FIRST TIME FAQS

 What should I do during intermission?

-Most intermissions are about 15-20 minutes long, which gives you time to socialize with your companions, get a drink or snack in the lobby, visit the facilities or simply sit in your seat and read the program notes.
+Most intermissions are about 15-20 minutes long, which gives you time to socialize with your companions, visit the facilities or simply sit in your seat and read the program notes.

 Can I bring my kids?

 We love introducing kiddos to classical music at any age!

 If they’re old enough to sit quietly for extended periods, take special care to tune into any impending noisiness.
 We suggest purchasing seats as close to the aisle as possible in case a quick exit is called for.

 If your children aren’t yet old enough for the real-deal, build their interest by playing classical music at home through ASO Radio.
 You can find a link to ASO Radio at the top of the page.

 About the Orchestra

 Why do the musicians wear formal black clothes?
 Why are there more stringed instruments than anything else?

 A symphony orchestra is a collection of up to about 100 musicians who play instruments of four basic types:

 This is part of a long tradition from centuries back.
 Sometimes, these days, musicians dress a little more casually — but they still try to look uniform, so that the audience can concentrate on the music.
 Soloists are the exception.
 They often dress differently, because they are the focus of attention.